 If you’re worried about the cake drying out you can brush each layer with sugar syrup – equal parts sugar and water, boiled until the sugar is completely dissolved and then left to cool.
 You can even add flavourings like liqueurs to the syrup for an even tastier cake.

-Make sure that if you’re using icing sugar or fondant on the cake that they are gluten free.
-If you’re using icing/confectioner’s sugar to roll out your fondant, you will need to check that it’s pure icing sugar and does not contain wheaten cornstarch.
+If you’re using fondant on the cake then check that it is gluten free.
+If you’re using icing/confectioner’s sugar to roll out your fondant, once again you will need to check that it’s pure icing sugar and does not contain wheaten cornstarch.
 Chocolate for ganache is generally gluten free, but check it anyway.
 Gluten is a sneaky bugger and will hide in the most unlikely of places.

 So, before you bake….

 Now if that hasn’t freaked you out, then let’s get on to some recipes!
 They’re worth it, I promise!